babohhauru/Machine-Learning/week3/report/Week3 Assignment Report.md

   0.        \quad  0.01181523 \quad 0.        ]
 $$

-​	According to the plot and all values we can know that the parameter set is no longer an array of zeros when C is larger than 100.
+​	According to the plot and all the parameter values we can know that most parameter values remaining to be 0 until C increases to 100.
 As the value of C increases, the value of alpha decreases, which indicates a decrease in the strength of the penalty.
-We can notice that there are two parameters varied from 0 when C increased to 1, and the corresponding variables are  X<sub>0</sub> and X<sub>1</sub> .
-The other parameters remained to be 0 until C is larger than 100.
-Lasso regression restricts the redundant parameters, therefore the value of the parameters would have larger differences as the value of C increases.
+We can see that there are two parameter values are greater than 0 when C < 100, and the corresponding features are  X<sub>0</sub> <sup>2</sup>and X<sub>1</sub> .
+And our model only imply these two features which makes the model look like a plan, thus I think it's also an underfitting.
+In addition, after C > 100 there are more parameter values becomes greater than 0, which is a kind of overfitting.
+Also the lasso regression restricts the redundant parameters, therefore parameter values will have larger differences as the value of C increases.

+(c)  By using the test grid, a prediction surface is generated as below.
+The training samples proffer our knowledge about the real labels, therefore a good fit is equal to the training samples lying on the prediction surface.
+For better visualization, we generated a grid from -2 to 2.
+We are expecting a curvy surface, and from the graph, we can assert setting C to 100 gives us a good fit.
+On the other hand, when C is less than 1, the model failed to fit.
+Another piece of evidence is that all the parameters are 0 when C is too small.
+However, when C is too large, the surface becomes too curvy that it may lose generalizability.

 <div>
 <center>